jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   (a) maintaining, repairing, or replacing any aid or appliance; or (b) replacing any consumable items used in association with any aid or appliance,— (6) The Corporation may provide an aid or appliance by way of approving its hire by the claimant for a term it approves, if that hire is a cost effective alternative to the purchase of the aid or appliance.
-(7) If the claimant pays for any aid or appliance approved by the Corporation, the Corporation is liable to reimburse the claimant at the same rate that the Corporation normally purchases the aid or appliance, but may deduct any subsidy payable by a funder under the Health and Disability Services Act 1993 for that aid or appliance.
+(7) If the claimant pays for any aid or appliance approved by the Corporation, the Corporation is liable to reimburse the claimant at the same rate that the Corporation normally purchases the aid or appliance, but may deduct any subsidy payable by a funder under the Pae Ora (Healthy Futures) Act 2022 for that aid or appliance.

 ### 14 Attendant care
 In deciding whether to provide or contribute to the cost of attendant care, the Corporation must have regard to—